Physiological Role

 Tobacco.
 Smoking is an independent factor of GGT elevation, likely related to increased oxidative burden on the liver.

 Physical activity.
 Regular physical activity is associated with lower GGT values.
-This effect is particularly marked in overweight individuals or those with metabolic syndrome.
+This effect is particularly marked in overweight individuals or those with a disrupted metabolic profile.

 In the Singular Formula